mrvautin/envz/README.md

 ## Usage

 You should use `envz` as early on in the entry point of your app as possible.
-Eg: app.js or index.js file which loads your app.
+Eg: `app.js` or `index.js` file which loads your app.

-Rather than override `process.env` object, `envz` will return a new object to use throughout your app.
+Rather than override `process.env.x` object, `envz` will return a new object to use throughout your app.

 ```javascript
 const envz = require('envz');
 ```

-Create a `env.yaml` or any other named file and load the file
+Create a `env.yaml` or any other named file and load it:

 ```javascript
 const env = envz('env.yaml');